 In fact, it’s not just cute baby and funny cat videos that can rack up a surprising amount of views (and cash).

-Like the massively popular Zoella who has a Youtube presence bigger than any TV star you can name.
-She gives make-up tips and has now published two books and featured in highly-paid adverts.
+Take, for example, the massively popular Zoella, who has a Youtube presence bigger than any TV star you can name.
+She gives make-up tips and has now published a range of books and featured in highly-paid adverts.

 Ooh, and we can’t talk about Youtube channels without mentioning the lovely MoneyMagpie one – well actually it’s Jasmine’s Money.
 It’s full of money fun!

-They must not contain any content that you didn’t create or get permission from its author to use (this obviously includes any use of music still under copyright)
+They mustn’t contain any content that you didn’t create or get permission from its author to use (this obviously includes any use of music still under copyright).

 Got all that?
 Good.
 Now all you need to do is…